QuantiusBenignus/BlahST/README.md

 * Open your GNOME system settings and find "Keyboard".
 * Under "Keyboard shortcuts", "View and customize shortcuts"
 * In the new window, scroll down to "Custom Shortcuts" and press it.
-* Press "+" to add a new shortcut and give it a name: "Start Recording Speech"
+* Add a new shortcut (e.g. press `+`) and give it a name: "Start Recording Speech"
 * In the "Command" field type `/home/yourusername/.local/bin/wsi -p` for using the middle mouse button or change it to `.../wsi` for using the clipboard.
 * (For users of the multi-lingual models, replace `wsi` above with `wsiml` and if using a whisperfile, add the `-w` flag, i.e. `/home/yourusername/.local/bin/wsi -w` ).
 Finally, to sample the LLM functions, replace `wsi` with `wsiAI`.
 * Then press "Set Shortcut" and select a (unused) key combination.
 For example a key combo like **CTRL+ALT+a** or a single unused key like **KP+** (keypad +).
 * Click Add and you are done.

 The orchestrator script has a silence detection filter in the call to sox (rec) and would stop recording (in the best case) on 2 seconds of silence.
-In addition, if one does not want wait or has issues with the silence detection threshold:
+In addition, if one does not want to wait or has issues with the silence detection threshold:

 ##### Manual speech recording interuption (strongly recommended)
 For those who want to be able to interupt the recording manually with a key combination, in the spirit of great hacks, we are going to use the system built-in features: